serverless/event-gateway/README.md

 Notes:

-- used to delete all types of functions, including groups
+- used to delete all types of functions
 - fails if the function ID is currently in-use by a subscription

 ### Subscriptions